Home / Resume / Amazon / Warehouse Resume

 Weak: "Warehouse worker with experience at Amazon.
 Good at picking and packing.
 Looking for a full time position."

-Strong: "Amazon FC associate with 2.5 years of experience across pick, stow, and ICQA departments.
-Averaged 370 UPH in pick path with 99.6% quality score.
+Strong: "Amazon warehouse associate with 2.5 years across order picking, stowing, and inventory cycle counting.
+Averaged 370 UPH in pick path with 99.6% quality score using RF scanner operation.
 Zero safety incidents across 5,000+ hours worked, with 98.5% attendance rate."

 3. Certifications and training

-FC roles value PIT certification (order picker, reach truck, counterbalance), OSHA training, and any Amazon internal certifications like Problem Solve or Water Spider training.
+FC roles value powered industrial truck (forklift) certification, OSHA training, and any Amazon internal training like Problem Solve or Water Spider.
 List them prominently.

 Example: